Texas Lottery and Online Tickets

-There is an app that you can download from the Texas Lottery website that makes your playing easier in several ways.
-In addition to taking advantage of special second-chance drawings for non-winning tickets, you can:
+There is an app that you can download from the Texas Lottery website that makes playing easier in several ways.
+While you cannot purchase tickets via the app, you can take advantage of a number of other helpful features and also take advantage of special second-chance drawings for non-winning tickets.
+You can also:

 Plus, if the law ever changes to allow online sales, you’ll be ready for that day.

 Jackpocket is a mobile application for Android and iOS devices.
-It’s not affiliated with the Texas Lottery, but you can use it to legally buy both multi-state and Texas-specific lottery tickets in the Lone Star State.
-Games available on the app include:
+It’s not affiliated with the Texas Lottery, but is a third-party app that will legally purchase lottery tickets for you.
+Lottery games available on the app include:

 You can use a variety of deposit methods on the app, including your bank accounts or PayPal.
 The app even offers a welcome bonus of $3 off your first order.
-You must be in one of eight participating jurisdictions to play, however.
-On top of Texas, those are:
+You must be in one of eight participating jurisdictions to use Jackpocket, however.
+In addition to Texas, those are:

-One of the biggest selling points of playing the lottery is the funding sales produce for state programs.
+One of the biggest selling points of playing the lottery is the way it helps fund state programs.
 Without the money the lottery disperses, many educational and veterans’ assistance programs in the state would struggle to provide their services.

 Here is a timeline for the Texas Lottery, hitting all the highlights that have brought the company to where it is today.